 ABOUT THE NATURAL HISTORY MUSEUM

-Launched in September, 2014, The Natural History Museum is a mobile and pop-up museum that offers exhibitions, expeditions, educational workshops, and public programming.
+Launched in September, 2014, The Natural History Museum is a traveling pop-up museum that offers exhibitions, expeditions, educational workshops, and public programming.
 Unlike traditional natural history museums, it makes a point to include and highlight the socio-political forces that shape nature.

 The museum’s programs appear within established art, science and natural history museums, in its 15-passenger mobile museum bus, and online at http://

 The Natural History Museum establishes a space for looking at science.
 Such a space is necessary because science is under attack on multiple fronts.
 Capitalist enterprises, corporate philanthropists, and mainstream political lobbyists all look at science from the perspective of their particular interests.
 Capitalist enterprises fund scientific research for the sake of private profit.
 Scientists are faced with the option of either serving these interests or closing their labs.
 Corporations fund museums and exhibitions to enhance their own reputations.
 For them, science is little more than PR.
 Lobbyists try to reduce some scientific findings to opinions, while elevating other ones as they promote their privatizing agenda.
 Against all these tendencies, The Natural History Museum looks at science from the perspective of the common, the common knowledge at the core of science as well as the common nature science defends.